HayaBinsalim/Servo-motors-connection-with-Arduino/README.md

   delay(500); // Wait for 500 milliseconds
 }
 ```

+In brief, the ```void loop()``` function orchestrates a bipedal robot's walking cycle by sequentially adjusting servos for its hips, knees, and ankles.
+Initially, the servos move the right leg forward while keeping the left leg neutral, then return the right leg to a neutral position.
+Next, the left leg is moved forward while the right leg remains neutral, returning the left leg to a neutral position.
+Each movement phase is followed by a 500-millisecond delay to allow for smooth transitions.
+This sequence repeats indefinitely, enabling the robot to simulate a walking motion.

 For a clearer represntation of the movements of the motors, you can open the link of the project given in the beginning of this file.